mgdevelops2/Trend-Indicator/README.md

-# mikegonz0-Ult-Indicator
+# Ult-Indicator
-Freelance work - This is a trading indicator built for the trading view platform.
+Commissiont work - This is a trading indicator built for the trading view platform.